|

 With Shawn, you can commission a piece that’s made for you and incorporate exactly what you want.
 He also has a good Instagram feed.

-The only way to get a traditional, true Canadian-made, full-size or boys’ axe is to find a vintage axe or axe head and restore it yourself.
+A wonderful way to get a true Canadian-made, full-size or boys’ axe is to find a vintage axe or axe head and restore it yourself.
+The old axes you find are usually better than what they are selling in stores now (unless you are paying big bucks).

 They don’t make ‘em like they used to.